Josef Weil (1899 - 1949)

 His widow Alice later married Simon Meier, she died in Chicago in 2002.

-His parents in law who were staying in Steinsfurt since the beginning of WWII later left and got seized only a week after leaving Steinsfurt.
+His parents in law who were staying in Steinsfurt since the beginning of WWII left only in October 1940 and were seized a week after leaving Steinsfurt.
 Babette Frank was transported to Auschwitz and murdered.
 She is remembered on the Weil memorial plaque.